Baking the bread of the dead

 “Find the best quality, you don’t need to do much,” says Vázquez Felgueres.
 “The ingredient itself works for you.
 The za’atar that we use right now is made in Mexico City by Tamar’s husband’s grandmother.
 It’s a mix of seven spices.”

-Of course, a supply chain that involves Grandma Alicia carrying spice over from Mexico is inherently problematic, and COVID doesn’t help.
+Of course, a supply chain that involves carrying spice over from Mexico is inherently problematic, and COVID doesn’t help.

 ”The za’atar we bring in whenever we go to Mexico or when our families come,” says Fasja Unikel.
 “We have a lot of supply issues.”